McCoady/scaffold-eth/README.md

 ```
 This will generate your burners private key and log it in the console.
 Add this to `MY_PRIVATE_KEY` in your .env file.
 Also add your alchemy api key here too.

-Lastly head to `mintAndVault.js` and add the deployed address of your NFT contract as well as an address you wish use as your 'vault' for minted NFTs.
+Lastly jump into `utils.js` and fill in the `nftAddress` and `vaultAddress` variables.

+# 👶 Simple Script

+The simple script waits for the 'flipMint' transaction to make it onto a block then attempts to mint the NFT.
+You can see how this works in `regularMintVault.js`

-After this you should be able to run `node mintAndVault.js`, which will constantly log 'NOT LIVE' to the terminal until you hit `flipMint` in your react frontend, your script should then instantly submit a transaction to mint the NFT once minting is live, then transfer the minted token to your assigned vault address.
+To try it for yourself, run `node regularMintVault.js`, which will constantly log 'NOT LIVE' to the terminal until you hit `flipMint` in your react frontend, your script should then instantly submit a transaction to mint the NFT once minting is live, then transfer the minted token to your assigned vault address.

+# 👦 Instant Mint Script

+The instant mint script watches the mempool and waits for the NFT contract owner to call `flipMint` and then submits a mint transaction with the same gas and a slightly lower `maxPriorityFeePerGas`.
+This means that your NFT should get minted on the same block that mint went live, giving you a headstart on anyone using a frontend UI to attempt their mint.
+You can see how this works in `fastMintVault.js`.

+To try it for yourself, run `node fastMintVault.js` (the script assumes mintingLive starts as false so make sure to switch off minting first when experimenting).
+After finding the pending `flipSwitch` transaction the script should mint a token & then tranfer it to the assigned vault address in the same way as the simple script.

 # 🥼 Alterations/Improvements